lostflux/tse/querier/DESIGN.md

 The Querier is composed of the following functions:

- 1. *main*, which parses arguments, ascertains that the correct number of arguments were received, and initializes other modules.
+ 1. `main`: which parses arguments, ascertains that the correct number of arguments were received, and initializes other modules.
- 2. *parseArgs*, which receives allocated memory from main and saves therein the values passed from `stdin`.
+ 2. `parseArgs`: receives allocated memory from main and the argument vector passed in from `stdin` .
+It checks that provided directories/files are valid and saves them to the passed in memory.
+In case of an error (such as a non-existent file), it frees the passed in memory before exiting with an appropriate error code. `stdin`.
- 3. *buildIndex*, which rebuilds the `index` structure from the index file.
- 4. *getQuery*, which prompts user for queries and normalizes them.
- 5. *query*, which checks for existence of the query in the index.
- 6. *quit*, which cleans up and exits the application.
+ 3. `getQuery`: receives a pointer to a valid `FILE` (could be `stdin`) and reads in a query sentence.
+It stores the words in an array and returns a pointer to that array.
+ 4. `parseQuery`: does the work of interpreting queries passed in from `stdin`.
+ 5. `runQuery`: receives an array of split-up subqueries from `parseQuery` and processes them as appropriate.
+ 6. `prompt`: conditionally prompts the user for new query promps if the input stream is a terminal.

 And some helper modules that provide data structures:

- 1. *index* of pages and word occurrences.
+ 1. `query`: handles the work of finding results and tracking them, creating unions, intenrsections, handling non-existent words, printing query results, etc.
+ 2. `index`: represents the actual index of words from webpages wherein we search for matches.
+ 3. `pagedir`: handles essential file IO for the QUerier.
+ 4. `word`: provides functionality for normalizing words in a passed-in query.
+ 5. `webpage`: provides a manipulateable representation of a webpage.
+ 6. `mem`: provides guarded memory alloc and free functionalities, including the ability to check that memory allocated successfully.

 ***